goofy2k/TTGO-TAudio/README.md

   - Because of updates in the Audio.h library you need to use the code in a response by arifshanji (file available in repo)
   - You need to download the correct Audio.h: https://github.com/schreibfaul1/ESP32-audioI2S.
 This is NOT available from the Arduino IDE
 - Need a special USB driver (CH341SER) before serial interface can be used for firmware uploads.

+### From WM8978 datasheet (available in repo)

+The WM8978 is a low power stereo codec with integrated pre-amps for stereo differential mics and includes drivers for speakers, headphone and differential or stereo line output.
+External component requirements are reduced as no separate microphone or headphone amplifiers are required.
+Advanced on-chip digital signal processing includes a five-band equalizer, a mixed-signal automatic level control for the microphone or line input through the A/D converter, as well as a purely digital limiter function for record or playback.
+Additional digital filtering options are available in the ADC path to provide application filtering such as ‘wind noise reduction.’
+The WM8978 codec can operate as a main or secondary device.
+An internal PLL can generate all required audio clocks for the codec from common reference clock frequencies, such as 12 and 13 MHz.
+Individual sections of the chip can also be powered down under software control.